YoraiLevi/modular-monolith-fastapi/README.md

 [Don't start with microservices – monoliths are your friend](https://news.ycombinator.com/item?id=29576352)

-> one ever talks about architectures in the middle between those two - modular monoliths
+> no one ever talks about architectures in the middle between those two - modular monoliths
 > (KronisLV)
 > Because there is no newly invented architecture called "modular monolith" - monolith was always supposed to be MODULAR from the start.
 > (ozim)